AsquaredWsquared/eleos-dev-env/README.md

 <img src="https://github.com/AsquaredWsquared/eleos-dev-env/blob/main/images/Capture1.JPG">

-Once you have installed the extension, click the “Remote Explorer” toolbar button on the left hand side of your screen.
-If the containers are still running you should see them listed like below.
+Once you have installed the extension, click the **Remote Explorer** toolbar button on the left hand side of your screen.
+If the containers are still running you should see them listed like below:

 <img src="https://github.com/AsquaredWsquared/eleos-dev-env/blob/main/images/Capture2.JPG">